Danny's Gastric Band to Gastric Sleeve Revision*

 *Results may vary.
 According to national studies, bariatric surgery results in an average weight loss of 55-80 percent of excess body weight.

 Obesity is a disease that surgery doesn’t cure.
 Gastric Bypass or LAP-BAND® procedures jumpstart weight loss and help many patients sustain that weight loss for the long haul.
 But many factors go into maintaining weight loss: diet, exercise, family support and, of course, following your doctor’s guidelines.
 After surgery, patients often feel invincible and believe the disease is cured or the weight will never come back.
 Some let their guard down.

 Not all patients will be good candidates for revision surgery.
 New Jersey Bariatric Center surgeons will review each case individually to determine whether a candidate is eligible.
-In addition, patients must:
+In addition, insurance companies require that patients must:

 - Be at least 2 years post-op

 - Have gained back at least 50% of excess weight lost or have been unable to lose more than 50% of their excess weight

 The surgical director will review your case, including medical records and weight loss history, and decide on a case-by-case basis whether you are a good candidate for a revision procedure.